 First, Amazon has decided to position itself on what will make the future of API for retail, namely organic food, bio-products, sustainable facilities, even expanding the Whole Foods product catalog and aisles to include garden equipment, household electronics, sportswear, handbags, pet supplies, golf clubs, video games, plumbing supplies, luggage, headphones and climbing gear.

 Second, Amazon has finally concluded that online eCommerce alone is not the way to go.
 Neither is brick & mortar alone.
-A shopping experience is one that is customer-centric, that allows customers to weave their shopping journey across digital and physical retail as if they’re not two separate things.
+Shopping experience is one that is customer-centric, that allows customers to weave their shopping journey across digital and physical retail as if they’re not two separate things.

 Physical and virtual retail, however, are not the only pieces of the huge retail ecosystem that contribute to the customer experience.
 As you can see in the diagram, many other entities contribute to fulfilling the customer journey, such as suppliers, banks, governmental agencies, 3PL and so on.